Libbum/AxiomaticSemantics/content/posts/using-datatool-and-tikz-to-generate-figures-from-data.md

 +++
-title = "Using datatool and TikZ to generate figures from data" byline = "Or just use print screen and MS Paint, you know, what ever is easiest..." date = 2013-03-16 tags = ["LaTeX", "TikZ"] aliases = ["/posts/2013-03-16-using-datatool-and-tikz-to-generate-figures-from-data.html"]
+title = "Using datatool and TikZ to generate figures from data" description = "Or just use print screen and MS Paint, you know, what ever is easiest..." date = 2013-03-16 tags = ["LaTeX", "TikZ"] aliases = ["/posts/2013-03-16-using-datatool-and-tikz-to-generate-figures-from-data.html"]